 The combination of global oversupply and the demand destruction caused by COVID-19 recently pushed the price of oil to its lowest level in decades.
-Exploration and Production (E&P) companies of all sizes and from every producing basin are fighting for survival, and lenders are becoming increasingly concerned about their credit exposure to those E&P companies.
-As E&P production and revenues continue to fall, banks, funds and other lenders are also seeing the value of their reserve-based collateral plummet, and several recent bankruptcies have left senior secured reserve-based lenders with pennies on the dollar.
-The prospect of taking substantial losses on reserve-based loans is forcing lenders to consider an unconventional approach to protecting their interests: Take ownership of the oil and gas assets that comprise the collateral package.
+Exploration and production companies of all sizes and from every producing basin are fighting for survival - and their lenders are becoming increasingly concerned about their credit exposure.

+As these companies' production and revenues continue to fall, banks, funds and other lenders are also seeing the value of their reserve-based collateral plummet, and several recent bankruptcies have left senior secured reserve-based lenders with pennies on the dollar.
+The prospect of taking substantial losses on reserve-based loans is forcing lenders to consider an unconventional approach to protecting their interests: taking ownership of the oil and gas assets that comprise the collateral package.

 By taking ownership of oil and gas assets through foreclosure, credit bid or other remedy, lenders can control operations, collect revenue and hold the assets until prices improve and market conditions provide an opportunity to exit.
-The following are factors for lenders to consider before assuming ownership of distressed oil and gas assets:
+The following are factors for lenders to consider before assuming ownership of distressed oil and gas assets.